PatnosDD/Cuphead-PS-VITA/README.md

 **YOU NEED TO BUY THE GAME ON STEAM TO MAKE IT WORK!**

-NOTICE: ONLY WINDOWS VERSION IS SUPPORTED, You also need ioplus plugin installed.
+NOTICE: ONLY WINDOWS VERSION IS SUPPORTED(Which also means you should be running windows machine), You also need ioplus plugin installed.
 IF YOU OWN A DLC, RE-DOWNLOAD THE GAME WITHOUT DLC **OVERCLOCK IS NEEDED FOR GAME TO FUNCTION AS INTENDED(MAX CPU OC, MAX BUS OC)**